 If you don’t eat eggs, you may wonder about pancakes and waffles as well.
 How will you make those?
 Will they still taste good?

-Thankfully, egg-free pancakes and waffles are easy to make with lots of baking powder to make them light and fluffy.
+Thankfully, egg-free pancakes and vegan waffles are easy to make with lots of baking powder to make them light and fluffy.
 We make pancakes on the weekends here, but only rarely make waffles.
 Every time we make waffles I change the recipe a little bit, and I finally have a recipe that is light and fluffy, and perfect topped with blueberries!

 Once you mix the batter, you need to let it sit for a couple of minutes so that the lemon juice and the baking powder react.
 The batter will rise pretty quickly due to the chemical reaction.
-That reaction is what makes these waffles light and fluffy!
+That reaction is what makes these vegan waffles light and fluffy!

-It’s important to have a good waffle iron – one that heats evenly and doesn’t stick.
+- use a good waffle iron – one that heats evenly and doesn’t stick.
 This one works well and is quite affordable, too. (affiliate link)

 Light and Fluffy Vegan Waffles with Blueberry Sauce.